 - After a year or two, plasterers can expect to earn between $15 and $18 an hour.

-- Very experienced plasterers, or those running their own business, may earn between $25 and $35 an hour or more.
+- Experienced plasterers, or those running their own business, may earn between $25 and $50 an hour.

 - MoreBusiness.com website - use this calculator to convert pay and salary information

 - Ministry of Business, Innovation and Employment website - information about minimum pay rates

 Plasterers may do some or all of the following: